The InSAR absolute phase amid singularities: Introduction

-Path dependence controls how the absolute phase behaves across absolute phase singularities.
+The path dependence exhibited by complex targets controls how the absolute phase behaves across absolute phase singularities.
 In Sec. \ref{sec:patch}, it will be shown that the absolute phase can be patched continuously across absolute phase singularities if and only if there is no path dependence, provided certain continuity conditions hold.
-Using ideas from algebraic topology \cite{fulton97}, we will see how path dependence arises and, ultimately, how it complicates the absolute phase reconstruction from actual observations.
+Using ideas from algebraic topology \cite{fulton97}, we will see how path dependence arises and, ultimately, how it complicates absolute phase reconstruction from actual observations.

 Under what conditions can the absolute phase be recovered without continuous observations along the absolute path?
 A two-step approach --- phase unwrapping of multidimensional interferograms and integer offset determination --- is revisited in Sec. \ref{sec:reconstruct} in the context of absolute phase singularities.
 Unwrapping of, say, a spatial interferogram in two dimensions strives to reconstruct $\phia$ up to a constant offset that is an integer multiple of $2 \pi$.
 Absolute phase singularities present a challenge, as they are not directly observable but unwrapping across them can introduce reconstruction errors.
 To meet the challenge, the analyses establish conditions that guarantee correct reconstruction.